MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/distribution/sales-order-processing.md

 5. Select a document format.

 6. Mark to include kit components, tax details, and the functional and originating currencies.

+    > [!NOTE]
->   *If a tax detail doesn’t appear on a document, check the Tax Detail
->   Maintenance window (Administration \>\> Setup \>\> Company \>\> Tax
->   Details).
-The Print on Documents option should be marked.*
+    > If a tax detail doesn’t appear on a document, check the Tax Detail Maintenance window (Administration \>\> Setup \>\> Company \>\> Tax Details).
+The Print on Documents option should be marked.

 1. Print the document.

->   **To send a range of documents in e-mail using the action pane:**
+**To send a range of documents in e-mail using the action pane:**

 1. In the navigation pane, choose the Sales button, and then choose the Sales Order Transactions list.

 2. Mark the quote, order, fulfillment order, or invoice that you want to send in email.

 3. In the Actions group, choose Send in E-mail.